-Finally, you could use Sharegate to migrate elements of your structure.
+Finally, you could use ShareGate to migrate elements of your structure.
 Again, how you choose to migrate is up to you.

-Building your SharePoint Migration Roadmap
+Building your SharePoint migration plan

-Create the SharePoint list.
+1. Create the SharePoint list.

 If you don’t have an inventory already available, you can easily export it using PowerShell.
-You could probably find some scripts on codeplex as well like these ones.

 I use the following command: